google/libphonenumber/CONTRIBUTING.md

 To get your pull request merged, we need the following:

 *   A CLA signature.
-See below.
+See the previous section.
+*   If the email address you use in the Individual CLA is not already associated with that GitHub account, [add it](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
+*   If you need to modify an Individual CLA signature, such as to change the GitHub username, go to https://cla.developers.google.com/clas and click on "Edit Contact Information".
 *   Responsiveness to back and forth review comments, because we will do a code review.
 *   A link to a clear description of what the pull request intends to solve in [Issue